elshnkhll/RPListening/README.md

 NOTE FROM ELSHNKHLL:

 ⚠️ Warning after following all instructions to the letter it didn't work on my MAC.
-After pressing [Start] 🎧 symbol apeeared on TV but no sound came from my speackers. in order to make it work i was forced to run FFPLAY on separate terminal manually in a folder with a file roku.sdp containing following text.
+After pressing [Start] button 🎧 symbol apeeared on TV but no sound came of my speakers.
+In order to make it work, i was forced to run FFPLAY on separate terminal manually, in a folder with the file roku.sdp containing following text.

 v=0
 o=- 0 0 IN IP4 127.0.0.1